Bimblis/Bimblis/README.md

 ##Usage
 If you are doing browser automation with page_objects gem (shame on you if you not), you should have a page.rb document for each tested web.
-Those documents should look like this (I use Ids just for simplicity, you can use xpath, or any kind of identificator that works for page objects):
+Those documents should look like this (I use Ids just for simplicity, you can use xpath, or any kind of identifier that works for page objects):

 ```ruby
  class HomePage